LexiGomes/Rock-Paper-Scissors/README.md

 These were the project requirements:

-1.Create a player subclass that plays randomly
+1. Create a player subclass that plays randomly
 The starter Player class always plays 'rock'.
 That's not a very good strategy!
 Create a subclass called RandomPlayer that chooses its move at random.
 When you call the move method on a RandomPlayer object, it should return one of 'rock', 'paper', or 'scissors' at random.

 Change the code so it plays a game between two RandomPlayer objects.